AlexSchweiger827/PP10/README.md

 2. **How can you inspect a library’s exported symbols to verify installation?**

 ---
+**Remember:** Stop after **90 minutes** and record where you stopped.

 I finsihed task 0-4 and only finished the program for task 5.
-It took me 98minutes.
+It took me 98 minutes.
-**Remember:** Stop after **90 minutes** and record where you stopped.